A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Generalized residue sequences for logHH

 One may attempt to define log structures on $BP\langle n \rangle$ generated by all the $v_i$'s in the hope of obtaining a sequence in ${\rm logTHH}$ analogous to the $K$-theory sequence of Barwick--Lawson \cite[Corollary 5.2]{BL14}.
 By \cite[Remark 2.1.2]{HW21}, the approach sketched here does not apply to produce such cofiber sequences in ${\rm logTHH}$.
 However, Theorem \ref{Gysin.2} suggests one way to approach this problem: Replace $BP \langle n \rangle$ with an appropriate blow-up in the context of spectral algebraic geometry and prove that it participates in a ${\rm logTHH}$ residue sequence.
 In upcoming work, we hope to address this question, as well as how the resulting sequence relates to variants of algebraic $K$-theory. \end{remark}

+\textbf{Acknowledgements.} The authors wish to thank the anonymous referee for a detailed and informative report, that significantly helped to streamline the exposition.

-\textbf{Acknowledgements.} The authors thank Bj\o rn Dundas, Elden Elmanto, Lars Hesselholt, Teruhisa Koshikawa, Mauro Porta, John Rognes and Steffen Sagave for conversations and comments on the subject of this paper.
+The authors also thank Bj\o rn Dundas, Elden Elmanto, Lars Hesselholt, Teruhisa Koshikawa, Mauro Porta, John Rognes, and Steffen Sagave for conversations and comments on the subject of this paper.